top of page

 Timeline: Median historical scenario

-But, and it's a BIG "but", the worst case has the money running out before John has drawn on his state pension!
+But, and it's a BIG "but", the worst-case historical scenario has the money running out before John has drawn on his state pension!

 Conclusion